 - After choosing language and region, you’ll be asked to enter a Windows 10 product key.
-You have some options for how to proceed from here:
+You’ve some options for how to proceed from here:

-- Reuse a spare Windows 7 or 8 product key, if you have a boxed copy laying around that you’re not using anymore.
-Home, Pro, Premium, and Ultimate editions are eligible for a free update to windows 10.
+- Reuse a spare Windows 7 or 8 product key, if you’ve a boxed copy lying around that you’re not using anymore.
+Home, Pro, Premium, and Ultimate editions are eligible for a free update to Windows 10.

 - Purchase a Windows 10 Pro product key as a download.

 - Proceed with the installation without entering a product key by clicking “I don’t have a product key.”
 You can evaluate whether Windows 10 works well enough for you in GNOME Boxes and buy a product key later.
 You must login with a Microsoft Account if you don’t enter a product key now.

 - Choose “Custom” you get the “Which type of installation do you want?” screen, but just click Next to proceed with the default options.
 You can just ignore the partitioning screen.

 Let the installation run its course.
 When the installation is complete, you’ll be presented with the normal first-time start-up wizard for setting up a user account.
 You can watch a video of the complete installation process if you want to see GNOME Boxes in action.